Malek14032000/Projet_SMA/README.md

   - Perception, deliberation, and action cycles for autonomous decision-making.
   - Communication capabilities between robots for improved collaboration.

-- **Visualization:**
-  - Real-time simulation with an interactive visualization to observe robot behaviors and waste processing in action.

 ## Structure

   - `agents.py`: Agents implementation.